henry-prior/jax-rl/README.md

 # Migrating to Linen

-`flax` has a new interfact for models which requires a decent amount of changes.
+`flax` has a new interface for models which requires a decent amount of changes.
 The folowing have been updated:
  - [x] TD3
  - [x] SAC
- - [ ] MPO
+ - [x] MPO

 ## Environment and Testing